Google-Developers-Sohag/Github-At-A-Glance/introduction-to-github/README.md

 Each branch has a some `commits`, which represent the changes to the code from the master branch and those can synonmous to the new fearues in the world of agile development.

+A pull request: is basically a request made by a github-user to pull the code or file changes (represented by commits) from a branch to another (usually the master).

+A pull request must be reviewed by the team members or the project owners before merging into the master branch.

+A develop branch is a common use case for this.

 | `Github Repositores have a tree-like design` |
 |-------------------------------------------|
 | ![](https://github.com/Google-Developers-Sohag/Github-Training-Course/blob/github-intro/introduction-to-github/git-repos.png) |